Zilliqa/staking-contract/tests/README.md

 ## Testing using Zilliqa Isolated Server
 The Zilliqa isolated server is a simulated environment for smart contract testing.
 It uses the `accountstore` and scilla interpreter to run smart contract transactions in the absense of consensus protocol.
 This enables more rapid testing for smart contracts.

+Zilliqa hosts a public endpoint for Zilliqa Isolated Server over at `https://zilliqa-isolated-server.zilliqa.com`

 ### Requirements

 Golang (minimum version: go.1.12):